-Special Cases of Granting Employment Permits to Foreigners
+Special Cases of Granting Employment Permits

-Employment permits issued with a view to the labour market situation
+Employment Permits issued with a view to the labour market situation

-Employment permits issued irrespective of the labour market situation
+Employment Permits issued irrespective of the labour market situation

-Employment permits irrespective of the labour market situation are issued to a foreigner
+Employment Permits irrespective of the labour market situation are issued to a foreigner

 - who will be employed for a time-limited period to improve his or her skills and qualifications in the employment (traineeship) chosen, but the employment will be for no longer than six months.
 This period may be extended, albeit for no longer than the time required to acquire the professional qualifications pursuant to legislation in force in the Czech Republic;